dbrugger946/react-dotnet-nohttps/react-dotnet-nohttps.client/README.OpenShift.client.md

 docker build -f ./Dockerfile.OpenShift -t quay.io/dbrugger946/vite-weather-client:latest .
 OR
 docker build -f ./Dockerfile.OpenShift.dev -t quay.io/dbrugger946/vite-weather-client:latest .

+***OR the following copies the nginx.conf file into the nginx build version of the image For OpenShift deployments you would want to use best practices and use the configmap / volume approach from above also***
+podman build  -f ./Dockerfile.OpenShift.nginx.alt -t quay.io/dbrugger946/vite-weather-client:latest  .

 docker run --name weather-client -p 3000:3000 quay.io/dbrugger946/vite-weather-client:latest
 docker push quay.io/dbrugger946/vite-weather-client:latest